jtaylor100/jtaylor100.github.io/markdown/kebab-shop.markdown

 body reminds me of this by making me feel like absolute garbage the next day.
 It doesn't matter what's ordered it always has the same bloated, destroying effect.
 Why go?
 Not really even that sure myself.
-It always seems to become a good idea at some point---then about half way through eating, when I have thought a little more, I regain the ability to see the error in my ways.
+It always seems to become a good idea at some point--hen about half way through eating, when I have thought a little more, I regain the ability to see the error in my ways.
 I wonder if the staff even consider eating their own food, does Mr Haworth even like Doner kebabs?

 Deep insanity is a much more common theme amongst the customers than any other type of place I've been to.
-Once I was in there and a guy could barely speak his order due to intense shivering---wasn't really cold that night so I expect he was on some kind of local street brew of chemicals.
+Once I was in there and a guy could barely speak his order due to intense shivering--asn't really cold that night so I expect he was on some kind of local street brew of chemicals.
 Didn't look at all fun for him, but all of his clothes were from Abercrombie and Fitch so I can't imagine he had any problems in real life.
 Another customer completely hid his